Early Life and Education

 Philanthropy

-Kortschak, along with his wife Marcia, is actively involved in philanthropy.
-They established the Kortschak Scholars Program for Ph.D. students in computer science at Caltech and the USC Kortschak Center for Learning and Creativity.
-They have also endowed the Division Chair in Film and Television Production at USC Cinematic Arts.
+Walter and his wife, Marcia, are active philanthropists.
+They established the Kortschak Scholars Program at Caltech for incoming Ph.D. students in computer science and the USC Kortschak Center for Learning and Creativity.
+They also endowed the Division Chair in Film and Television Production at USC Cinematic Arts.
+These initiatives highlight their dedication to education and supporting students.